 32. Europeans didn’t get to try potatoes until the 1700s.

 Potatoes found their way to Europe during the 16th century – by the end of the 17th century, the potato had become an important crop in Ireland.

 Today, potatoes are grown in over 100 countries and all 50 of the United States.
 However, Germans eat twice as many potatoes as Americans.

 33. You’ll get plenty of vit C from a tater.

 In a medium-sized potato, 35% of an adult’s daily requirement of vitamin C can be found.

 34. Do you keep your spuds in the fridge?

 Potatoes do not have to be stored in a refrigerator, but they should be kept dark and dry.

 Potatoes are only 20% solids…and 80% water.

-Do you have any interesting or fun facts about vegetables that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about vegetables?
+Share them in the comments below!